mattsemar/dsp-personal-logistics/readme.md

 In some cases, warpers and energy from Icarus will be used.
 This mostly happens when the nearby source for an item is a station with low energy or no warpers.
 When this happens a UI message will be shown.

+#### Add Fuel to Mecha Fuel Chamber
+The plugin can be configured to automatically keep your Mecha's fuel chamber filled.
+This must be enabled in the Config section (Add fuel to mecha fuel chamber).
+Which items are used are decided in the using these priorities (highest priority first)

+* Item is currently being burned by Mecha and either an empty slot is available or a partially filled slot for that item type exists (top priority)
+* Item is in one of the slots, but stack is not full.
+Note that empty slots will be filled with this item, if available
+* Item is requested from logistics network and empty slot exists for it
+* Item is fuel - any available fuel in inventory will be used to fill Mecha, starting with the fuel with the highest energy

+#### Add Warpers To Mecha
+Similar to adding fuel, the mecha's supply of warpers can be kept topped-off using this setting in the Config section of UI.
+This will only be done automatically if the logistics network has warpers available and the requested minimum for warpers is at least 1 (can't be banned or unset).

 ### Build Preview Navigation (removed)
 This functionality has been moved to a separate plugin, [LongArm](https://dsp.thunderstore.io/package/Semar/LongArm).
 See FlyToBuild under the Build Helper Modes section